SystemsApproach/tcpcc/tcp_ip.rst

 packets correctly using the sequence number.
 The real issue is how far out of order packets can get or, said another way, how late a packet can arrive at the destination.
-In the worst case, a packet can be delayed in the Internet until the IP time to live (``TTL``) field expires, at which time the packet is discarded (and hence there is no danger of it arriving late).
+In the worst case, a packet can be delayed in the Internet almost arbitrarily.
+Each time a packet is forwarded by a router, the IP time to live (``TTL``) field is decremented, and eventually it reaches zero, at which time the packet is discarded (and hence there is no danger of it arriving late).
+Note that TTL is something of a misnomer and was renamed to the more accurate Hop Count in IPv6.
 Knowing that IP throws packets away after their ``TTL`` expires, TCP assumes that each packet has a maximum lifetime.
 The exact lifetime, known as the *maximum segment lifetime* (MSL), is an engineering choice.
 The current recommended setting is